cmu-db/noisepage-pilot/docker/README.md

 The `docker` folder is for all files that relate to development or CI docker images and containers.

+A successful build-and-run will put you in the shell in the running container.
+At this point, you should be able to run `doit` tasks or perform other general development tasks.

 ## Tips

 - Run the below commands from the project root.